+7 (707) 051 22 20

 • Grammatical structure: agreement of words in gender and case — this happens naturally in dialogue.

-• Auditory Attention: children learn to hear each other's mistakes and correct them.
+• Auditory attention: children learn to hear each other's mistakes and correct them.

 The role of play and socialization in speech correction

-Children with mild speech disorders: dyslalia, FFN
+Children with mild speech disorders: dyslalia, FFD

-Sound automation and school readiness
+Sound automation and school preparation

 Group speech therapy sessions are not suitable if: